strongloop/loopback/README.md

       next();
     });

-Prevent the method from being called by proding an error.
+Prevent the method from being called by passing an error to `next()`.

     User.before('delete', function(user, next) {
       // prevent all delete calls